storj/docs/app/(docs)/node/get-started/prerequisites/page.md

 ### Recommended

 * One processor core for each storage node process
-* One hard drive, JBOD, per storage node process.
+* One hard drive per storage node process.
 NO SMR.
+Connect drives without RAID controllers OR configure the RAID controller to passthrough/IT mode.
 * 2 TB of available space per storage node process
 * 1.5 TB per month of transit per TB of storage node capacity; unlimited preferred
 * 3 Mbps upload bandwidth per TB of capacity